Curved blue dotted 3D visualization of big data grid

 Several Blockers Challenge Investment Volumes

-Despite the current issues, respondents saw tangible upside from the standardization of processes across the post-trade spectrum, whether achieved through regional consolidation or harmonization: 11% cost savings were expected on average.
+Cost Savings from Market Structure Reform Despite the current issues, respondents saw tangible upside from the standardization of processes across the post-trade spectrum, whether achieved through regional consolidation or harmonization: 11% cost savings were expected on average.
 The potential for savings as a result of regionalization was seen across a variety of post-trade functions; for example, 35% of investors expect cost savings of 11% - 20% in securities lending, while 23% of investors expect cost savings of 11% - 20% in settlements.
 Ultimately, however, the region will need to balance the divergent challenges and expectations of wealth and institutional investors, the former of which prefers harmonization compared to consolidation preferred by the latter.

 Tomorrow’s Headlines

-Market efficiency in focus
+Market Efficiency in Focus

-Respondents ranked market infrastructure changes as the most impactful driver in establishing a modern and future-proofed operating model
+Respondents ranked market infrastructure changes as the most impactful driver in establishing a modern and future-proofed operating model.

-Benefits of post-trade transformation
+Benefits of Post-Trade Transformation

 Respondents saw wide potential for P&L improvement, including 81% who believe standardized messaging in collateral management could deliver up to 21% improvement.